oehf/ipf-docs/_pages/ihe/mllp/codec.md

 ## HL7 Codec Parameters

-[camel-mina2][] defines a parameter named `codec`, which is expected to contain the name of a bean that references a codec factory that translates the network stream into a suitable application protocol and vice versa.
+[camel-mina][] defines a parameter named `codec`, which is expected to contain the name of a bean that references a codec factory that translates the network stream into a suitable application protocol and vice versa.
 [camel-hl7][] comes with an implementation of an MLLP codec factory.
 MLLP-based IPF IHE components set `#hl7codec` as a default value for this parameter.
 The corresponding bean must always be defined: